 I’ve been doing videography in some form or other since as far back as the late 2000’s when I’d use either my Nokia N82 (great phone!) and then my Flip Mino HD to film trips to Barcelona, Paris and New York then later cut them into little vlogs.
-Right from the jump what I did was always a bit different and people would note how my use of editing and cutting to music was a kind of half step between your standard holiday vid and sometime a little more creative and entertaining.
-So my style of ‘Cinematic Videography’ aims to not just capture a moment, but to do so in an artistic way and thereby walking line between videography and film making.
+Right from the jump what I did was always a bit different and people would note how my use of editing and cutting to music was a kind of half-step between your standard holiday vid and sometimes a little more creative and entertaining.

 Videography vs Film Making

 Despite the huge degree of multi-tasking and multi-disciplinary work that it involves, videography does not get the respect I feel it deserves.
 It’s a bit like painters vs painter decorators – introduce yourself as a painter and you are regarded as a skilled artist, but the moment the additional skill of decorating is introduced your credibility goes out the window.
 God bless my old Grandfather.
-But if you want to sound cool then call yourself a film maker.
-You can impress people by pretending you’re M. Night Shyamalan, though you’d be surprised the number of “film makers” I’ve talked to who have never actually made any films.
+But if you want to sound cool then call yourself a film-maker.
+You can impress people by pretending you’re M. Night Shyamalan, though you’d be surprised by the number of “filmmakers” I’ve talked to who have never actually made any films.

-I have been both a videographer and have made short films so I do have some degree of experience on either side of the debate, but what is the difference between videography and film making?
-I kicked this question around amongst my peers and we came to this conclusion – that videography is very much a one player game whilst film making is more of a team sport.
+I have been both a videographer and have made short films, but what is the difference between videography and filmmaking?
+I kicked this question around amongst my peers and we came to this conclusion – that videography is very much a one-player game whilst filmmaking is more of a team sport.
 Generally speaking when you are film making you do so with a team of people and when you’re doing videography you work alone.
 As with everything there are exceptions to the rule.
-For example there are numerous documentaries where the cameraman is also the film maker with little or no help needed.
+For example, there are numerous documentaries where the cameraman is also the filmmaker with little or no help needed.
 A great example of this is one of my favourite documentaries of all time “Dark Days” (2000) by Marc Singer who befriended and filmed the train tunnel dwellers beneath New York, though even in that case he had help in editing.
-Likewise, you also get very are fancy weddings that employ whole crews to film – but the outcome isn’t necessarily a “film” exactly.
+Likewise, you also get very fancy weddings that employ whole crews to film – but the outcome isn’t necessarily a “film” exactly.

-Fundamentally however whilst every videographer can be and is a filmmaker, not every film maker is a videographer.
-This is because, a film maker could mean a number of things.
-It could mean a producer or a director with neither roles requiring them to ever touch a camera.
+A filmmaker could mean a number of things.
+It could mean a producer or a director with neither role requiring them to ever touch a camera.
 Likewise, a camera operator is just a guy working a camera.
 That doesn’t make a film either.
-A videographer on the other hand has to carry responsibility for the entire weight of the project on their shoulders and in realtime.
-At times videography can get extremely stressful and the buck stops at you so not everyone is cut out for it.
+A videographer on the other hand has to carry responsibility for the entire weight of the project on their shoulders and in real time.

 Assurance vs Artistry

 The videographer has to work hard a being the jack of all trades and there is also the tendency towards live.
-If you’re in the middle of a live event you can’t call cut and ask for a retake.
-Because of this there can be a shift towards assurance over artistry, certainly at the filming stage.
+Because of this, there can be a shift towards assurance over artistry, certainly at the filming stage.

 How to be more successful in cinematic videography

-What gives my own work its edge is that I will push that little bit harder to not just capture a moment but for that moment to be feel cinematic.
+What gives my own work its edge is that I will push that little bit harder to not just capture a moment but for that moment to feel cinematic.
 This is not easy at all.
-It is very much like setting the game into hard mode to to give you that extra bit of punishing challenge.
-In fact I would go as far as to say, attempting cinematic style videography if you aren’t 100% confident in what you are doing is a terrible idea.
+It is very much like setting the game into hard mode to give you that extra bit of punishing challenge.
+In fact, I would go as far as to say, attempting cinematic-style videography if you aren’t 100% confident in what you are doing is a terrible idea.
 “Do not try this at home” kind of bad idea.
-For me I find the outcome is worth it, but I try to keep things manageable by employing a few strategies.
+For me, I find the outcome is worth it, but I try to keep things manageable by employing a few strategies.

 Automation also applies to autofocus of which there are many modes.
-Face tracking and spot focus in particular comes in useful when I know the subject will be stepping into that particular region on the frame.
+Face tracking and zone focus in particular comes in useful when I know the subject will be stepping into that particular region on the frame.
 For example, a camera set facing down the aisle at wedding will automatically lock in on and track the bride walking up the aisle leaving me free to get more close and creative shots from an alternative angle.
-Then there are the failsafes – some kind of wide or medium shot with a slightly more narrow aperture so that if my risks don’t pan out, I will always have the one shot to fall back on.
-Going back to my beginners guide to editing, these failsafes will usually act as the biscuit base in my ‘cheesecake’ technique.
+Then there are the fail-safes, some kind of wide or medium shot with a slightly more narrow aperture so that if my risks don’t pan out, I will always have the one shot to fall back on.
+Going back to my beginner’s guide to editing, these fail-safes will usually act as the biscuit base in my ‘cheesecake’ technique.

-Awareness: Managing the plate spinning requires a level of awareness that is focused upon processes (e.g checking and changing batteries, SD cards, drone safety etc…).
-But on top of this process based awareness I also need remain aware of different cues.
+Awareness: Managing the plate spinning requires a level of awareness that is focused on processes (e.g checking and changing batteries, SD cards, drone safety etc…).
+But on top of this process-based awareness, I also need to remain aware of different cues.
 For example, when filming a band I need to follow rhythm and musical cues to know when to shift focus from the strings of a guitar solo or drum fill to the face of the lead vocalist.
 Sometimes there are social cues that tip me off as to where in a room I will find the best action.
-There are also emotional cues that show which person is about to smile/cry etc… So when I am at an event with hundreds of people I have to really switch into a higher “terminator mode” of operating as I am constantly scanning the room for a cues.
+There are also emotional cues that show which person is about to smile/cry etc… So when I am at an event with hundreds of people I have to really switch into a higher “terminator mode” of operating as I am constantly scanning the room for cues.

 Maximum Flexibility: To give myself the best chance of my risks working out I try to give myself the most flexibility in filming.
 As a general rule, whenever I’m filming non-sync (i.e there is no need for synchronous audio recording), I film at a frame rate of 50fps and a shutter of 1/100sec giving me the option of slow-motion and variable speed editing in post.
 A little motion blur can always be added back in post if need be.
-Where I can, I also opt for higher resolutions allowing a for a little extra head room in the frame that will enable me to reframe and tighten up shots in post.
-I also shoot in an HDR (high dynamic range) colour profile like SLOG-2 unless in very dark conditions where I’ll switch to a custom low light profile, as HDR profiles pack in the most light and colour data in the bright situations.
+Where I can, I also opt for higher resolutions allowing for a little extra headroom in the frame that will enable me to reframe and tighten up shots in post.
+I also shoot in colour profiles like SLOG-2 and CINE-4 unless in very dark conditions where I’ll switch to a custom low-light profile.
 This allows more flexibility with the look in colour grading.